mrkem598/joshbrostoff.github.io/_posts/2018-04-19-infosec_challenge.md

 This was a huge learning experience for me and urge anyone interested in InfoSec to give it a shot or use it as part of their hiring process.

 **Phase 1:**
--Spin up an internet facing Linux box (I suggest Amazon, you can get a free EC2 node) -Get a web server running with mySQL and serve out a webpage that takes in a form as a comment and posts it back on the screen for the visitor to see (kind of like a guest book)
+1. Spin up an internet facing Linux box (I suggest Amazon, you can get a free EC2 node)
+2. Get a web server running with mySQL and serve out a webpage that takes in a form as a comment and posts it back on the screen for the visitor to see (kind of like a guest book)
--Have it scrub out XSS so if someone tried posting 'evil' code, it wouldn't display in the saved comment.
+3. Have it scrub out XSS so if someone tried posting 'evil' code, it wouldn't display in the saved comment.
 I'll leave your interpretation of what/how to scrub up to you.
--Whitelist 80/443 to the server from (IP ADDRESS OF YOUR COMPANY OR OTHER NETWORK), so I can try it at work but it's not exposed to the internet.
+4. Whitelist 80/443 to the server from (IP ADDRESS OF YOUR COMPANY OR OTHER NETWORK), so I can try it at work but it's not exposed to the internet.

 **Phase 2:**
-You can do this on the same box or rebuild after phase 1 so you don't break that machine -Install artillery (https://www.trustedsec.com/artillery/) and log all activity -Whitelist all ports from (IP ADDRESS OF YOUR COMPANY OR OTHER NETWORK), so I can try connecting -I'm going to connect to some ports (not SSH, HTTP, or HTTPS) and issue strings.
+You can do this on the same box or rebuild after phase 1 so you don't break that machine
+1. Install artillery (https://www.trustedsec.com/artillery/) and log all activity
+2. Whitelist all ports from (IP ADDRESS OF YOUR COMPANY OR OTHER NETWORK), so I can try connecting
+3. I'm going to connect to some ports (not SSH, HTTP, or HTTPS) and issue strings.
--Tell me what strings I issued according to the logs
+4. Tell me what strings I issued according to the logs